LunarLumos/perl/README.md

 6. **Automation and Scripting**: Perl is highly efficient for automating repetitive tasks, allowing for the quick development of scripts that can manage system operations, data processing, and other routine tasks, significantly improving productivity.

-7.**Log Analysis**: Perl excels at parsing and analyzing log files, making it an invaluable tool for extracting, filtering, and reporting critical information from large volumes of log data.
+7. **Log Analysis**: Perl excels at parsing and analyzing log files, making it an invaluable tool for extracting, filtering, and reporting critical information from large volumes of log data.

 8. **Versatility and Extensibility**: With CPAN, Perl can be extended to perform virtually any task.
 Thousands of modules are available, allowing Perl to handle tasks ranging from web scraping to database management.